Recommended security plugins and configuration for WordPress

 Introduction

-“There’s a hacker sniffing around your WordPress site right now — maybe.”
+“A hacker is sniffing around your WordPress site right now — maybe.”

 That might sound dramatic, but when your site is built on WordPress — powering over 40% of the web — it becomes a tempting target for automated attacks, botnets, and opportunistic hackers.
 WordPress security isn’t just a “nice to have” — it’s mission-critical.